---

 Reference Implementation

-This site — ai-future-ready.com — implements this standard at Level 3.
-Every feature described above is live and inspectable.
+This site — ai-future-ready.com — implements this standard at Level 3, including the v0.2 additions: .md suffix aliases and Accept: text/markdown negotiation on every canonical URL, text/markdown alternate links, CORS on all machine endpoints, explicit cache headers with ETag revalidation, ranked search at /api/v1/search.json, and a machine-readable usage policy in /.well-known/ai.json.
 See the checklist for our honest self-assessment and the specific gaps we're working on.